Alliaceae: Onion Family

 Notes:

 Distinguished by the toothed, curled (“crisped”) margins of the inner petals.
 The deep rose-purple flowers are in open umbels.
-2 or 3 leaves, shorter than the stem.
+It has 2 or 3 leaves, which are shorter than the stem.

 Hickman’s Onion – Allium hickmanii